1971 All-Ireland Senior Football Championship final: Summary

 This was the first All-Ireland final attended by Martin Breheny.
 The weather on the day was later described by Breheny as consisting of a "steady drizzle" in the first half, followed by a "deluge of monsoon proportions" during the second half.

-It would be a further 21 years before another team won their first All-Ireland Senior Football Championship.
+It would be a further 21 years before another team (Donegal) won their first All-Ireland Senior Football Championship.